jelena-maletic/anova-calculator/README.md

 3. Enter the measurements for each alternative in separate rows.
 4. Click *Calculate* to perform the ANOVA and contrast analysis.
 5. Review the detailed results in the output window.

+## Acknowledgements / Inspired by

+This project was implemented for educational purposes as part of a Performance of Computer Systems course.